This section explains cross-validation over images (as selected in the Samples tab of the Cross-validation panel).

 In the Selection tab, we have three choices for common cross-validation strategies:

-• Leave-one out - in this setup a single item defined in Samples (an image in this section) is left for testing and all others used for trainig.
+• Leave-one out: In this setup a single item defined in Samples (an image in this section) is left for testing and all others used for training.

-• Rotation - Here a random splitting of images is performed first, followed by definition of smaller image groups called folds.
-In each fold, one group is used for testing and all remaining for training.
-Note, that images in each fold are tested only once in the rotation scheme
+• Rotation: A random splitting of images is performed first followed by definition of smaller image groups called folds.
+In each fold, one group is used for testing and all remaining groups for training.
+Note that images in each fold are tested only once in the rotation scheme.

-The first fold of a leave-one-image-out scheme will look like as follows:
+The first fold of a leave-one-out scheme will look like this:

-To move to another leave-one-out fold, we may use either the fold spinbox or the slider.
+To move to another leave-one-out fold, we may use either the fold spinbox, the slider, or go to the next fold using the Next fold button.
 We are free to jump to any fold we like.
 For example, jumping to the 3rd fold and re-running model search, we will observe the following:

-TIP: After each manual retraining, you may copy the test set performance out from the Statistics tab
+TIP: After each manual retraining, you may copy the test set performance from the Statistics tab.

 Closing cross-validation session

-The cross-validation session needs to be ended by pressing End session button above.
-Alternatively, cancelling image selection also disables the session.
-When selecting multiple images again, we must explicitly start the cross-validation session.
+The cross-validation session needs to be ended by pressing the End session button above.